-If you got past the title of this post without already kicking off on a rage then well done, I'm glad you are prepared to read the arguments before making comment.
+If you got past the title of this post without already kicking off on a rage then well done, I'm glad you are prepared to read the arguments before commenting.
 As I talked with Mike, the Editor of Pro Tools Expert, about putting this one out we felt sure it would polarise opinion, but there is a debate to be had about the idea that everyone is a producer.

 I know we could get caught up on semantics and definition of the word producer, but I want to be clear what a producer is and isn't for this discussion.

-BUT can that same person then work with other talent to nurture their creativity into a great recording?
+BUT can that same person then work with other talent to nurture creativity into a great recording?
 Not always, because being able to produce your own track does not necessarily make you a producer - which is someone who helps other artists to realise their creative visions.

 Are you still with me or are you now pissed and already typing so hard on your keyboard in response that it's likely to push through the desk?
-If you are please don't hurt your keyboard it's done nothing to you,
+If you are, please don't hurt your keyboard, it's done nothing to you,

 The Gift Of The Producer